An Invitation to Co-create Intentional Communities

 Community has many benefits for family groups as well as individuals.
 Community provides social engagement and sense of belonging, which is not only enjoyable but also practical, for mental health maintenance.
 Community offers unending opportunities for self-development, for putting in practice our convictions.
 Community has practical functions that include having backup “service providers” that you don’t have to pay for as insurance, or people who share with you the expense of insurance.

 Community is also challenging.
 A lot can go wrong.
 Unkindness, lack of privacy, addictions, conflicts, potential for infidelity, and social loafing can all seem exacerbated in a community setting.
 Yet, by creating isolated lives, we don’t escape from these common human problems.
-We simply keep them at a distance so we don’t have to see it as much, or we can blame the government when these happen on a larger societal scale.
+We simply keep them at a distance so we don’t have to see it as much, or we can blame the government when these human problems happen on a larger societal scale.
 Isolation prevents us from the enjoyment of helping and from the accountability inherent in small groups that know others by reputation, and can evaluate individual needs more accurately.
 Another common complaint is that intentional communities tend to have characteristics of cults.
-It is important to be aware of the potential for being taken advantage of, but religions and governments take advantage in similar ways.
+It is important to be aware of the potential for being taken advantage of, but religions and governments can and sometimes do take advantage in similar ways.
 At ICmatch we try to give you a realistic view of challenges, as well as ways to overcome them.